isgasho/go-apns2/README.md

 		Leaf:        cert,
 	}

-	// Setup a new http client with Certificate and host environment (apns2.Development, apns2.Production) client, err := apns2.NewClient(certificate, apns2.Development)
+	// Setup a new http client with pass the Certificate
+	// and host environment (apns2.Development, apns2.Production)
+	client, err := apns2.NewClient(certificate, apns2.Development)

 	if err != nil {